 PSEO on Campus

 Admission to the PSEO program is highly competitive, and applications are required.
 Admission to the program does not guarantee registration, but students may defer enrollment for one semester without needing to reapply to the program.
 The application deadline is April 1 each year.
-New instructions will be posted under “Application Process” below by the end of January each year.
+New instructions will be posted under “Application Process” below at the beginning of February.
 Be sure to read all of the information carefully to ensure the proper submission of application materials.